Genki-S/ttnt/README.md

-# TTNT: Test This, Not That
+# TTNT: Test This, Not That!

 Developing under [Google Summer of Code 2015](http://www.google-melange.com/gsoc/homepage/google/gsoc2015) with mentoring organization [Ruby on Rails](http://rubyonrails.org/).